Terms of service

 Article 19 - Additional or deviating provisions

-Article 20 - Amendment of the general terms and conditions Stichting Webshop Keurmerk
+Article 20 - Amendment of the general terms and conditions of Stichting Webshop Keurmerk

 Article 1 - Definitions